AyseAyhan/Network-Security/docs/AyseAyhan_NetworkSecurityMkDocs.md

 often do not provide sufficient security control.
 Therefore, it is crucial to validate the legitimacy of user input before it is used on the server side.
 White-listing and black-listing methods can be used for input control.
-White-listing restricts inputs to specific data types, while black-listing filters potential malicious requests.
+White-listing restricts inputs to specific data types while black-listing filters potential malicious requests.

 2\.
 Secure Session Management: